palegrass/ELO-Calculation-Test/README.md

 Average Elo - A double that stores the average elo (unsure if this should ever be changed).

 Negatives - A boolean that determines whether the calculator will output negative numbers for elo.
-If set to false, negatives won't be outputted
+If set to false, negatives won't be outputted.

 ## Notes